Why Projects Fail: 7 Root Causes + How to Prevent Each

 Root cause 3: no single accountable owner

 “Many cooks” projects fail consistently because no one has the authority to make tradeoffs.
 Conflicting stakeholder direction creates churn that consumes the project’s calendar.
+This is one of the project management mistakes I see most often in larger teams, where everyone is consulted and nobody decides.

 - Name a single project sponsor.
 The one person whose decision is final on tradeoffs.
 Document this in the project charter.